Is it normal for my washer to make sounds or noises?

 - What should I do if my washer does not start?

-- What should I do if my washer is leaking?
+- What should I do if my washer is draining slowly?

 - Laundry Water Supply Guide